-- Working with our acute hospital providers on the UEC improvement programme to improve acute hospital flow, deliver the 76% ED waiting times standard, the 92% bed occupancy target and reduce ambulance handover delays - Assessment of the options and proposals for fully accredited Urgent Treatment Centres (UTCs) aiming to move to full accreditation in 2024.
+- A full review of the use of virtual ward beds for both admission avoidance and early supported discharge, to allow patients to get the care they need at home safely and conveniently, rather than being in hospital - Promotion of acute care at home as an alternative to hospital admission - A full review of our pre-hospital Access programme with a particular focus on NHS111 provision - Working with our acute hospital providers on the UEC improvement programme to improve acute hospital flow, deliver the 76% ED waiting times standard, the 92% bed occupancy target and reduce ambulance handover delays - Assessment of the options and proposals for fully accredited Urgent Treatment Centres (UTCs) aiming to move to full accreditation in 2024.
 This will be supported by our Strategic Transformation function and will include an options appraisal process to identify which of the current urgent care portals meet the principles and standards for UTCs.
 Further data analysis and impact assessments will be undertaken to inform and shape the proposals and options for delivery of UTCs - Delivering a fully integrated discharge 'hub' with physical co-location at the University Hospitals of North Midlands NHS Trust (UHNM) - Improving our number of discharges and achieving a consistent 7-day service for both UHNM and the University Hospitals of Derby and Burton NHS Foundation Trust (UHDB) - Utilising the Better Care Fund monies over 2023/24 and 2024/25 to prioritise schemes that are most effective in supporting discharges over a 7-day period.